 We parked and split up.
 Jayne headed to customer service.
 I went to check the dressing rooms.
 I couldn’t remember which one I’d been in.

-It must’ve fallen off when I tried on clothes.
-I looked on the floors in every dressing room.
+The bracelet must’ve fallen off when I tried on clothes.
+I checked the floors in every dressing room.
 Nope.
 Nope.
 Nope.